-Remove the pin and lift the telescoping drive line from the storage bracket.
-Replace the pin and close the clip.
+Remove the Pin and lift the Telescoping Drive Line from the storage bracket.
+Replace the pin and close the Clip.
 Couple the drive line to the feeder housing shaft.
 Align the drive line so that a minimal amount of angle is required when the drive line is coupled.

-Connecting Hydraulic Hoses:
+Connecting Multi-Coupler and or Hydraulic Hoses:

-Couple the hydraulic lines.
+Couple the hydraulic lines or multi-coupler connection.
 Be sure the couplers match those on the combine and are fully engaged.

 Connect the Reel Lift, Reel fore/aft controls (optional).
 Secure the Reel drive circuit.
-(Not required if combine is not equipped with hydraulic reel drive circuit.
+Not required if combine is not equipped with hydraulic reel drive circuit.